uchicago/Spring-2012---Hey-You/README.md

- - Downloading a big image in the background
+ - Downloading a big image in the background using GTM-HTTP-Fetcher
  - NSNotificationCenter
  - UITextField